yefremov/docker/nginx-proxy/README.md

 nginxproxy_node_1    node index             Up     3000/tcp
 ```

-Now you have name of nginx proxy, use it to read logs.
+Now you have name of Nginx proxy, use it to read logs.

 ```bash
 $ docker logs nginxproxy_nginx_1